vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/01_dharmakAmasambandhaH.md

 The opponent, taking the ‘*absorption in desires*’ to mean mere *presence of desire in general*, urges the following objection:—

-&gt; “*But there is in this world, no absolute absence of desires*; that &gt; is, as a matter of fact, in this world, there is no activity for one &gt; who is entirely without desire.
-To say nothing of such acts as &gt; cultivation of land, trade and the like, which are done by men of &gt; experience,—even the ‘study of the Veda,’ the learning of the Veda, &gt; which the boy is made to do by his father and others, being even &gt; chastised by them, even this is not possible without some desire;
-&gt; *reading* consists in the uttering of words; and utterance never &gt; proceeds, like the sound of thunder, without desire.—‘Well, if the Boy &gt; *desires* to read, why is he beaten?’—It is by beating that his desire &gt; is aroused; the only difference is that in connection with things that &gt; the person likes, the desire arises of itself (and does not need an &gt; incentive in the shape of the beating).—Similarly ‘the *acts &gt; prescribed in the Veda*,’—as compulsory in connection with the &gt; *Darśapūrṇa nāṣa* and other sacrifices are not possible without &gt; desire.
-There is no possibility of a man giving away to Deities things &gt; that belong to himself, unless there is a desire in him for doing so.
+> “*But there is in this world, no absolute absence of desires*; that
+> is, as a matter of fact, in this world, there is no activity for one
+> who is entirely without desire.
+To say nothing of such acts as
+> cultivation of land, trade and the like, which are done by men of
+> experience,—even the ‘study of the Veda,’ the learning of the Veda,
+> which the boy is made to do by his father and others, being even
+> chastised by them, even this is not possible without some desire;
+> *reading* consists in the uttering of words; and utterance never
+> proceeds, like the sound of thunder, without desire.—‘Well, if the Boy
+> *desires* to read, why is he beaten?’—It is by beating that his desire
+> is aroused; the only difference is that in connection with things that
+> the person likes, the desire arises of itself (and does not need an
+> incentive in the shape of the beating).—Similarly ‘the *acts
+> prescribed in the Veda*,’—as compulsory in connection with the
+> *Darśapūrṇa nāṣa* and other sacrifices are not possible without
+> desire.
+There is no possibility of a man giving away to Deities things
+> that belong to himself, unless there is a desire in him for doing so.
-&gt; Hence the prohibition of ‘absorption in desires’ becomes an interdict &gt; upon all acts prescribed in the Veda and iu the Smṛtis.”—(3)
+> Hence the prohibition of ‘absorption in desires’ becomes an interdict
+> upon all acts prescribed in the Veda and iu the Smṛtis.”—(3)
 </details>
 <details><summary>गङ्गानथ-टिप्पन्यः</summary>